pipermerriam/ethereum-alarm-clock-docs/docs/authorization.rst

 Managing Authorization
 ----------------------

-It is the sole responsibility of the contract to manage address authorizations.
+It is the sole responsibility of the contract to manage address authorizations, as the functions surrounding authorization use ``msg.sender`` as the ``contractAddress`` value.

 Granting Authorization